 The "number of participants" in the Comments column is per semester.
 Numbers often fluctuate from semester to semester, and we provide them to give a general sense of program size.

 Africa is a setting with dynamic political change, extraordinary environments and wildlife, a mosaic of artistic and cultural richness, and a history linked closely with the United States.
 Hundreds of millions of people lead healthy, productive lives on the continent and millions more visit without incident each year.
 However, many African countries present greater health hazards than other settings, including high rates of HIV infection, malaria and other tropical diseases, poor sanitation, and a medical care system compromised by low incomes.
 Political unrest, particularly prior to elections, and urban crime also burden many areas.
+In some settings, Americans stand out as affluent "targets of opportunity" for crime, and women as targets for unwanted sexual attention.
 Everyone has different tolerance levels for the risks these and other hazards present.
 Students are encouraged to consider these issues when they evaluate the programs below and to contact the program sponsor to discuss their concerns.
 Background information is also available on the Pre-Departure Planning pages.

 Approval of participation, including completion of a Bates application, is required to receive credit for study on any of these programs or universities.
 Please see Dean Mangieri or Mr. Das, in the Off-Campus Study Office in Roger Williams Hall, for further information and discussion.